 Before adding your bins, I suggest reassessing your empty space and shelving.
 Check to see if it could use a fresh coat of paint.
 If you want to get fancy, you can add some decorative wallpaper.

-Since I needed to adjust the height of my shelves I removed them and patched up the nail holes that were left behind.
-After, I painted the inside of the closet white and waited for my bins to arrive before readjusting my shelves.
+Since I needed to adjust the height of my shelves I removed them and patched up any nail holes.
+After, I painted the inside of the closet white and waited for my bins to arrive.

 Starting from the top, I placed my guest pillows upright to reach the ceiling using that wasted space.
 This shelf was at the right height preventing any cramming or squishing of the pillows against the ceiling.
 You can see this in the photo below.
 I was able to fit four fluffy pillows up there.